eyeyellow/oxnard_friends/README.md

 ## Oxnard Friends (prototype)

-:  This a website that I am developing using React for the Oxnard Friends of the Libray
+This a website that I am developing for the Oxnard Friends of the Library using using React.